Administrator (also known as Admin)

 Ingestion (for admins)

-The addition of calls to Tethr as they arrive from a phone system.
-After ingestion, calls are available for analytics.
+The addition of interactions to Tethr as they arrive from a phone system, email system, chat system or support case system.
+After ingestion, interactions are available for analytics.

-A manual tag on a call, added by the user to alternatively group calls for future review.
+A manual tag on an interaction, added by the user to alternatively group interactions for future review.
 Labels can be made private or public.
 Learn more about labels

 Example: The training team labels the 10 best price objection overcome examples on different calls to use for training new agents or agents struggling with a particular issue.